 An extensive information pack is issued to students prior to their examinations to ensure that they have a clear understanding of the examinations process.

-GCSE results day falls on Thursday 24th August 2017.
+GCSE results day falls on Thursday 23rd August 2018.
 Results will be available for students to collect from the Main School Hall from 9am -11am in person or by an appointed person if in possession of a signed dated letter of authorisation from the candidates.
 This is a happy occasion and allows for students to celebrate together their hard work.
-GCSE results will be sent out to students by first class post where they have requested and paid for this.
 GCSE results will not be available on the Millais Moodle.

 Queries and questions regarding remarks or enquiries about results are directed to subject teachers in the first instance.
 In some cases these may incur a charge.